Understanding cash-out refinancing

 Good credit score

-A healthy credit score shows you’re able to make all your mortgage payments.
+A healthy credit score demonstrates your ability to responsibly manage your finances and credit.
 Just like when you applied for your initial mortgage, a cash-out refinance requires a minimum credit score.
 Exact credit scores vary among lenders and change based on economic conditions.
-It’s also a good idea to check your credit report for any issues that may cause concerns.
+It’s also a good idea to check your credit report for any issues that may cause concern.

 Low debt-to-income ratio